 for a surgeon within Marks+Ewen Amy was a perfect candidate and filled the spot

-Amy is more than capable across general equine surgery procedures, but is particularly interested in respiratory and orthopaedic complications.
+Amy is excellent across general equine surgery procedures, but is particularly interested in respiratory and orthopaedic complications.
 Despite being our dedicated surgeon she covers all equine medicine with an attraction to lameness investigation and rehabilitation.

 Like most of us Amy also enjoys the races, she loves a good book and also enjoys 'hiking' (that's tramping for all the Kiwi readers) and she not only embraces the native bush and sights, but also the fact there isn't 100's of creatures to poison her.

 2011 with a Bachelor of Veterinary Science.
 She has since held a variety of

 jobs in the equine industry including with top New Zealand horseman and ex world

 champion - Vaughn Jefferis show jumping yard in Cambridge and another stint at

 Windsor Park Stud as junior vet.
 As Jessica sought to progress and further her